Full-time MBA programme content

 - an optional paid internship

 The multi–project suite lets you apply what you've learned from your core and optional modules, and think creatively about solving real business challenges.
-It gives you:
+You will:

-- exposure to different types and sizes of organisation
+- get exposure to different types and sizes of organisation

-- real-world project work to add to your CV
+- have real-world project work to add to your CV

 Work as a team on a new business idea which you’ll pitch to a panel of venture capitalists and entrepreneurs.

 A two-week real consulting project, usually for a small local business or third sector organisation.

 Work in groups on different aspects of a complex change initiative.